singgihnft/Sentiment-Analysis-of-TikTok-Reviews-Using-TF-IDF-and-Artificial-Neural-Networks/README.md

 TikTok is a widely used application in Indonesia, generating a large number of user reviews on the Google Play Store that reflect user experiences and satisfaction.
-This study aims to analyze the sentiment of TikTok user reviews using Term Frequency–Inverse Document Frequency (TF-IDF) for feature extraction and an Artificial Neural Network (ANN) for classification.
+This experiment aims to analyze the sentiment of TikTok user reviews using Term Frequency–Inverse Document Frequency (TF-IDF) for feature extraction and an Artificial Neural Network (ANN) for classification.

 <img width="1280" height="348" alt="image" src="https://github.com/user-attachments/assets/83c9dac8-a703-4f0a-9db1-b4221d62ab9f" />